nizpew/Handmade-Clothing-Store-E-Commerce/README.md

 ## Contact & Support

-For further assistance or inquiries, please contact the development team at [email@example.com].
+For further assistance or inquiries, please contact the development team

 ---